App-vNext/Polly/docs/migration-v8.md

 >
 > Polly V8 does not provide an API to synchronously execute and capture the outcome of a pipeline.
 >
-> On the other hand it introduced a type-safe `state`: TBD.
+> On the other hand it introduced a type-safe `state`: to-be-defined.

 <!-- snippet: migration-execute-v8 -->
 ```cs